|Support||Help Desk, Chat, Phone & Knowledge Base|

 |Free Domain Name||1 year|

 Even though WordPress can run on shared hosting, many hosting companies have WordPress hosting plans due to customer demand and the hardware demands of WordPress.
-Many hosting companies offer “WordPress hosting” that is *exactly* the same as their shared hosting plans.
+Many hosting companies offer WordPress hosting that is identical to their shared hosting plans.

-VPS hosting is a great way to get a specific allocation of server resources, without having to lease an entire server.
+VPS hosting is a great way to get a specific allocation of server resources without having to lease an entire server.
 Even though your website lives on the same server as other sites, you have total control over a set amount of resources.
 Learn more about VPS hosting in this guide.
 FatCow has several very competitively priced VPS plans.